Table of Contents

 even nothing at all for awhile, buffering is causing this behavior.

-You can also write simple interactive programs using interact
+You can also write simple interactive programs using interact.
+Let's

 start with a simple example: adding a line of text before the